About the Artist

 What does it mean to be an artist?
 Well, here’s a thought: WHO CARES?
 Not me, that’s for sure.
 You pick up a paint brush, you paint something, and BAM!
 You’re an artist.
 Good for you.

 Sure, I could have been a doctor, or a nuclear physicist, or possibly even a toll booth attendant, but a) I’m not that smart, and b) I have no commercially viable skills whatsoever.
 Except for painting.
 So here I am.

-Born in Glocester, Rhode Island where a man is a man, a woman is a woman, and babies are sent into the forest at the age of six months to be raised and educated by squirrels, I eventually broke free and went to Bates College in Lewiston, Maine.
+Born in Glocester, Rhode Island where children are sent into the forest at the age of six months to be raised and educated by squirrels, I eventually broke free and went to Bates College in Lewiston, Maine.
 While at school, I majored in Studio Art, learned to paint photo-realistically, and was the cartoonist for the school paper.
-Two years after graduating, I wasn’t getting very far painting pretty little landscapes, so I started adding UFOs, aliens, and flying people to my work.
+Two years after graduating, I was barely making a living painting miniature landscapes, and it occurred to me: What if I combined my miniature landscapes with my cartooning sensibilities?
+That’s when I started adding UFOs, aliens, and flying people to my work.
 Then came the penguins and the zombies.
-And sock monkeys and garden gnomes.
-And any other random thing that would pop into my head while I was holding a paint brush.
+And the hedgehogs and the garden gnomes.
+And any other random thing that would pop into my head when I sat down to paint.

 A common question: “Greg Stones, where do you get your ideas?”

 From YO MOMMA, that’s where!
 BOOM!
 (I just dropped the mic and walked off the stage.)

 In all seriousness, I don’t know where the ideas come from.
 Although I do suspect that Red Bull is involved.
 I will have to look into it and get back to you.
 (Editor’s note: He will never get back to you.)